laboon/ebook/text/40_unit_testing.md

 ```

 We have now created a "fake" object instead of passing in an actual instantiation of the Water class.
 Water is now quarantined and cannot cause a failure in our code.
 If the test fails, it's the fault of this particular method.
-Therefore, whenever there is a failure, we'll theoreticaly know exactly where to look in the codebase to determine the issue.
+Therefore, whenever there is a failure, we'll theoretically know exactly where to look in the codebase to determine the issue.
 Whenever you use doubles, however, you are also dependent upon your assumptions of how the code you depend upon is supposed to work in the actual program.
 There is nothing stopping you from, say, creating test doubles that have a method that the actual class does not.
 In this case, your tests will work fine but the actual program will not.

 Doubles can also be used to speed up the execution of tests.
 Think of a Database object which writes information to out to a database and returns the status code.
 Under ordinary circumstances, since the program needs to write out to disk and perhaps even access the network.
 Let's say for the sake of argument, that this takes one second.
 This may not seem like an incredibly long time to wait, but multiply it by all tests that access the database; even a relatively small program may have hundreds or even thousands of unit tests.